scrapjs/prama/readme.md

 ### new Prama(object|list, options?)

-Create prama instance based off array or object with keys standing for param names and options.
+Create prama instance based off array or object with keys standing for param names and values for param options.

 ```js
 const Prama = require('prama');